Distribution of woodland in Barnsley

 Other woodland light green

-Map produced by South Yorkshire Forest Partnership
+Map: South Yorkshire Forest Partnership

 Ancient woodland has had time to build up a varied and distinctive flora.
 Just over half of woodland in Barnsley is ancient woodland.
 These woods, often with old names such as Hugset, Bagger and Silkstone Fall, are irreplaceable.